ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 - `feature_type`: the type (e.g. Custom) from the list of acceptable feature types: `Custom` (preferred),  `Antibody Capture`,  or `CRISPR Guide Capture` (see [docs](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/feature-bc-analysis))
 - (omitted columns )`target_gene_id`, `target_gene_name`: are optional CRISPR-specific columns that are not shown in the example above.

-This spreadsheet is only necessary for feature barcoding (or CITE-seq) runs.
+This spreadsheet is only necessary for CITE-seq runs.
 It contains information on all the features used in a sequencing library.
 The addition of the `Library Features` column enables us to encode multiple libraries with different feature lableing schemes into a single sequencing run.
 Similarly, this scheme allows us to combine GEX only libraries (not shown) with feature-barcoding (or CITE-seq) libraries.

 ### Pseudocode Processing Run
 This pseudocode describes how to set up a Processing Run using the [HIMC Sample Sheet]: